Sir Alexander Cockburn, 12th Baronet: Personality

 In personal appearance Cockburn was of small stature with a large head, but possessed a very dignified manner.
 He enjoyed yachting and other sport, and writing (he wrote an unpublished novel).
 Something of an adventurer in his youth, he was fond of socialising and womanising, fathering two illegitimate children.
 He "was also throughout his life addicted to frivolities not altogether consistent with advancement in a learned profession, or with the positions of dignity which he successively occupied."
 He lived for many years in some state at Wakehurst Place in Sussex.
 In his later years, he reminisced, "Whatever happens, I have had my whack".
 He once had to escape through the window of the robing room at Rougemont Castle, Exeter, to evade bailiffs.
 Shortly before he became Chief Justice of the Common Pleas, Cockburn was walking in London's Haymarket with fellow barrister William Ballantine when he saw a police constable roughly handling a woman.
 The pair stopped to protest but found themselves accused of obstructing a constable in the execution of his duty, arrested by the constable and conveyed to Vine Street Police Station.
 At the station they met an acquaintance who explained to the inspector who they were and they were released.

-He was a passionate champion of the proper role of the advocate and on the occasion of a reception for Antoine Pierre Berryer in Middle Temple Hall, said:
+He was a champion of the proper role of the advocate and on the occasion of a reception for Antoine Pierre Berryer in Middle Temple Hall, said:

 The arms which an advocate wields he ought to use as a warrior, not as an assassin.
 He ought to uphold the interests of his clients per fas, not per nefas.
 He ought to know how to reconcile the interests of his clients with the eternal interests of truth and justice.